jaystewartcouk/step-away/README.md

 - This is hardcoded to 20 second breaks every 10 minutes and 5 minute breaks every 30 minutes.

 ## Requirements
+Pygame is used for the break screen

 `pip install pygame`

+Playerctl is used to pause media

+`sudo apt install playerctl`

 ## Instructions
 `python main.py`